binkley/homebrewery-files/witch.md

   A sweeping charmbreaker&mdash;sometimes with a broom, sometimes with bilewort.

 - **Feign Death** <br>
-  It appears dead.
+  It or you appear dead.

 - **Fly** <br>
   Grant flight to yourself or another.
-Whether on broom, crow-feet, or wind-whistle, the sky opens to you.
+  When a broom is out, tap the feet to rise.

+- **Nondetection** <br>
+  Hide from pyring magical eyes for a time.

 - **Sending** <br>
   Speak across great distances.
 Your words ride wind, fire, or raven&rsquo;s wings.